-The Atlantic Council’s Eurasia Congressional Fellowship is a non-partisan, non-residential fellowship program that connects current staff members from the US House and US Senate with Atlantic Council senior fellows and other leading experts.
-Through the eleven-month fellowship, fellows will be invited to a series of six off-the-record roundtable discussions to discuss critical issues connected to the region, including but not limited to:
+The Atlantic Council’s Eurasia Congressional Fellowship is a non-partisan, non-residential fellowship program that connects congressional staff members from the US House and Senate with Atlantic Council fellows and leading experts.
+Through the year-long fellowship, fellows will be invited to a series of six off-the-record roundtables led by experts to discuss critical issues connected to the region, including but not limited to:

-The program also connects fellows with Atlantic Council experts for hearings, briefings, and background meetings.
-The fellowship includes a capstone study trip to Ukraine, where staff members have senior meetings with representatives from the Ukrainian government, opposition, civil society, and private sector.
+The program will give fellows access to Atlantic Council experts for briefings, background meetings, and access to select Eurasia Center events.
+Fellows also receive a short and comprehensive monthly regional briefer.
+The fellowship includes a capstone study trip, to Ukraine, where staff have meetings with senior representatives from the Ukrainian government, opposition, civil society, and the private sector.

 The Eurasia Center’s mission is to enhance transatlantic cooperation in promoting stability, democratic values and prosperity in Eurasia, from Eastern Europe and Turkey in the West to the Caucasus, Russia and Central Asia in the East.